otuva/Basic-YoutubeDL-Telegram/README.md

 # Basic-YoutubeDL-Telegram
-Simple telegram bot for youtube-dl, ready to use right away.
+Simple telegram bot for archiving things, ready to use right away.

 ---